PeterSommerlad/CPPCourseIntroduction/exercises/manualsetupenvironment.md

 ## Installation on MacOS

-Note: as of today, the release Cevelop does not yet run on the newer M1(aarch64) Macs.
+Note: as of today, the release Cevelop does not yet run on the newer M(ARM - aarch64) Macs (see below).

   -  Download Cevelop at https://www.cevelop.com/download/ (or use brew)
   -  Unzip it anywhere locally on your filesystem, e.g. in your home directory.